 CECS welcomes speakers from a variety of engineering and computer science backgrounds to participate in on-campus seminars and workshops.

-Seminars are held regularly during the Fall and Winter semesters followed by a light lunch.
+Seminars are held regularly during the Fall and Winter semesters.
 Students, faculty, staff, and guests are welcome to attend.

 Ohio Eminent Scholar, L.W.
 Scott Alter Chair Professor, Univ.
 Distinguished Professor at the Univ. of Cincinnati, and board member and vice chairman of Hon Hai Precision (Foxconn Technology Group)

 Industrial AI, Big Data Analytics, Machine Learning, and Cyber Physical Systems are changing the way we design product, manufacturing, and service systems.
 It is clear that as more sensors and smart analytics software are integrated in the networked industrial products and manufacturing systems, predictive technologies can further learn and autonomously optimize productivity and performance.
 This presentation will address the trends of Industrial AI for future smart industrial internet transformation.
 First, Industrial AI enabled industrial systems will be introduced.
 In addition, advanced predictive analytics technologies with case studies will be presented.